A circuit designer built for people who actually think about racing.

 Export and sharing

-You can export your circuit in three file formats from the Settings menu: GPX for sim racing software and GPS devices, KML for Google Earth and other geographic viewers, and XML for the raw waypoint and segment data.
-Keyboard shortcuts G, K, and X jump straight to each format.
+You can export your circuit in three file formats from the Settings menu: GPX for sim racing software and GPS devices, KML for Google Earth and other geographic viewers, and XML for the raw waypoint and segment data — shortcuts G, K, and X jump straight to each.
+Pressing I opens the image export instead: your layout rendered in ten styles, from Track Card, Blueprint, and Pencil Sketch to Speed Map, Neon Nights, Vintage GP, an F1 broadcast graphic, and a to-scale satellite composite, each downloadable as a high-resolution PNG.

-The share link encodes your entire circuit into a URL.
-Anyone who opens it sees the circuit exactly as you left it and can continue editing.
-Nothing is stored on any server — the circuit lives entirely in the link.
+The share link encodes your entire design into an automatically shortened URL.
+Anyone who opens it sees the track exactly as you left it and can continue editing.
+The share panel also renders a ready-to-post track card with one-tap sharing to X, Instagram, Reddit, Facebook, and email — and the design itself lives entirely in the link.

 Platform and compatibility